-- No changes to Sprout. - Update key components diagram for Sapling.
+· Update key components diagram for Sapling.

 - Explain how the chosen fix to Faerie Gold avoids a potential "roadblock" attack. - Update some explanations of changes from Zerocash for Sapling. - · Add a description of the Jubjub curve. - · Add an acknowledgement to George Tankersley. - Add an appendix on the design of the Sapling circuits at the quadratic constraint program level.